GraphQL-Training/lightweight-graphql-react/slides.md

 --

-This talk does not demonstrate best practices.
+## This talk does not demonstrate best practices!

 ???